bobbingwide/fizzie/readme.txt

 Tags: blocks, FSE, Gutenberg
 Requires at least: 5.5.1
 Tested up to: 5.5.1
-Version: 0.0.0
+Version: 0.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Fizzie theme - a Full Site Editing theme using Gutenberg block
+Fizzie theme - a Full Site Editing theme using Gutenberg blocks

 == Description ==
 This is an experimental theme attempting to implement Full Site Editing with Gutenberg blocks.

+It started as a completely empty theme and then I played with it while watching some tutorials.

 == Installation ==